 Unfinished Learning, Interrupted Learning, Remediation, and Extended School Day

-If the focus is on instructional needs, reinforcing foundational skills, or possibly looking at extended instructional time, there are additional questions to answer.
-How will it be determined what content and skills to address?
+If the focus is on instructional needs, reinforcing foundational skills, or possibly looking at extended instructional time, there are additional questions to consider.
+How will you determine what content and skills to address?
 How will support be provided?
 Will support be provided in large group, small group, or individual settings?
-If an extended instructional day is being considered, who will receive that benefit?
+If you are considering an extended instructional day, who will receive that benefit?
 Who will staff the additional time?
-What space will be used and how will curriculum and materials be selected?
+What space will you use?
+How will you select curriculum and materials?
 Most importantly, one must consider how to best support foundational skills reinforcement with enriching activities that foster engagement.
-Research tells us that providing students with hands-on activities can cultivate creativity, exploration, wellness, and academic skills.
+Providing students with hands-on activities can cultivate creativity, exploration, wellness, and academic skills.

-Changes in routine is often stressful for students.
-Over the last two years routines and how instruction has occurred has changed frequently.
-As a result, emotions and behaviors have been impacted.
+Changes in routine are often stressful for students.
+Over the past few years, routines and how instruction occurs have changed frequently.
+The result has been an impact on emotions and behaviors.
 Adjusting to routines, creating new routines, planning, identifying, and dealing with various emotions, building relationships, and developing a growth mindset continue to be at the forefront.

-Knowing that addressing the social and emotional learning needs of students is key, educators must identify how those needs will be addressed.
-Ideas such as integrating literature into instruction, focusing on general SEL skills through games and activities, providing dedicated time for explicit SEL instruction, and/or creating calming sensory spaces for students to de-stress are all viable options.
-Whether these needs are being supported for individuals or for all students, instruction and support around these skills must be planned.
+Addressing the social emotional learning (SEL) needs of students is key, so educators must identify how to address those needs.
+Ideas such as integrating literature into instruction, focusing on general SEL skills through games and activities, providing dedicated time for explicit SEL instruction, and creating calming sensory spaces for students to de-stress are all viable options.
+Whether these needs are being supported for individuals or for all students, the instruction and support around these skills must be planned.

 Hands-On Instruction and Easy-to-Clean Supplies